wangzhenj321/CPP-Manual/blog/auto-decltype-return-value-after-function.md

 auto& baz = foo(); // int&
 ```

-On the other hand, if you have a pointer auto will automatically pick up pointerness:
+On the other hand, **if you have a pointer auto will automatically pick up pointerness**:

 ```c++
 int* foo();